yannip1234/unifi-controller-freebsd-freenas/README.md

 To install the controller software and the rc script:

-1. Log in to the pfSense command line shell as root.
+1. Log in to the jail command line shell as root.
-2. Run this one-line command, which downloads the install script from Github and executes it with sh:
+2. Run this one-line command, which downloads the install script from Github and executes it with sh or copy install_unifi.sh file to new file and sh ./filename.sh and your controller will be running when complete.

   ```
-    fetch -o - http://git.io/vfk8p | sh -s

   ```

 The install script will install dependencies, download the UniFi controller software, make some adjustments, and start the UniFi controller.